Fast radio bursts as precursor radio emission from monster shocks

 Whether the precursor wave can escape the inner magnetosphere is unclear at present.
-It has been argued that GHz waves will be strongly damped in the inner magnetosphere by nonlinear decay into Alfv\'en waves \cite{golbarkin2023}, steepening or kinetic effects \cite{beloborodov23b} (but cf. \cite{lyutikov2023}).
-We note, however, that in the dissipation zone, where the precursor wave is formed, the peak frequency of the precursor wave is smaller than the background frequency by a factor $\sqrt{\gamma_u/\sigma_u} \sim$ a few, so the wave transitions from the MHD to the kinetic regime.
-Thus, the damping mechanisms mentioned above need to be reassessed.
-Moreover, the precursor wave is trapped by the kHz FMS wave, and the effect this has on the damping of the precursor wave needs to be studied.
+It has been argued that GHz waves will be strongly damped in the inner magnetosphere by nonlinear decay into Alfv\'en waves \cite{golbarkin2023}, steepening or kinetic effects \cite{beloborodov23b,subacchi2024} (but cf. \cite{lyutikov2024}).
+We note, however, that for faint FRBs, like the one emitted by the Galactic magnetar SGR 1935+2154, the strength parameter of the precursor wave, $a_0 = e E/2\pi \nu m_{\rm e} c$, is of order a few in the dissipation zone, where the precursor wave is formed, so the wave is likely to escape \citep{subacchi2024}.
+Moreover, the peak frequency of the precursor wave is smaller than the background frequency by a factor $\sqrt{\gamma_{\rm u}/\sigma_{\rm u}} \sim$ a few, so the wave transitions from the MHD to the kinetic regime, and the damping mechanism considered in \citep{golbarkin2023} needs to be reassessed.
+More generally, the precursor wave is trapped by the kHz FMS wave, and the effect this has on the damping of high power precursor waves needs to be studied.
+To that end, we plan to perform simulations that follow the evolution of the system long after the dissipation of the KHz wave is completed.
 Finally, it has been shown \cite{beloborodov23} that under magnetar conditions, the cooling rate of the upstream plasma entering the shock is comparable to or even shorter than the Larmor frequency.
 How this might affect the efficiency of the precursor wave has yet to be determined.

 In summary, we have demonstrated the self-consistent steepening, monster shock formation, and precursor wave emission emerging from a fast magnetosonic wave propagating along a declining background magnetic field.
 The analytical properties of wave steepening are found to be in good agreement with \emph{ab initio} fully kinetic simulations.
 The ensuing shock formation leads to efficient dissipation of the bottom part of the wave over the dynamical time of the wave crossing.
 A fraction of about $10^{-3}$ of the total dissipated energy is imparted to X-modes.
 The associated spectrum propagating upstream shows pronounced peaks corresponding to harmonics of the cavity forming between two leading solitons at the shock front.
 Finally, our results open promising avenues to study the fate of electromagnetic pulses propagating in strongly magnetized environments to address self-consistently their dissipation and, if any, the escaping signal.